silverstripe/developer-docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 The framework uses caches to store infrequently changing values.
-By default, the storage mechanism chooses the most performant adapter available (PHP7 opcache, APC, or filesystem).
+By default, the storage mechanism chooses the most performant adapter available (PHP opcache, APC, or filesystem).
 Other cache backends can be configured.

 The most common caches are manifests of various resources:

  * PHP class locations ([ClassManifest](api:SilverStripe\Core\Manifest\ClassManifest))
- * Configuration settings from YAML files ([ConfigManifest](api:ConfigManifest))
+ * Configuration settings from YAML files ([CachedConfigCollection](api:SilverStripe\Config\Collections\CachedConfigCollection))
  * Language files ([i18n](api:SilverStripe\i18n\i18n))

 Flushing the various manifests is performed through a GET